+FINANCIAL POISE WEBINARS BUSINESS BORROWING BASICS

+SERIES OVERVIEW

-FINANCIAL POISE WEBINAR SERIES BUSINESS BORROWING BASICS 2016 SERIES OVERVIEW Cash is the lifeblood of any business.
+Cash is the lifeblood of any business.
 While some companies operate solely with their own working capital, most must borrow money from time to time.
 Borrowing, of course, includes something as mundane as buying goods or services on credit (whether on credit terms or by using a credit card).
-But most companies of any significant size have a revolving line of credit or a term loan, or both, with a bank or other company that is in the business of lending.
+But most companies of any significant size have a revolving line of credit or a term loan, or both, with a bank or other commercial lender.
 This webinar series explores where companies should look for business loans, how to negotiate them, and what to do if they default under them.
-As with all Financial Poise webinars, each episode in the series is designed to be viewed independently of the other episodes, and listeners will enhance their knowledge of this area whether they attend one, some, or all of the programs.
-EPISODE SUMMARIES EPISODE #1 Negotiating a Loan Agreement February 3, 2016, 2pm CST When a company borrows money, the lender and the attorneys commonly talk about the need to have a "loan agreement."
+Each episode is delivered in Plain English understandable to business owners and executives without much background in these areas.
+Yet, each episode is proven to be valuable to seasoned professionals.
+As with all Financial Poise Webinars, each episode in the series brings you into engaging, sometimes humorous, conversations designed to entertain as it teaches.
+And, as with all Financial Poise Webinars, each webinars will enhance their knowledge of this area whether they attend one, some, or all of the episodes.

+EPISODE SUMMARIES

+EPISODE #1 Negotiating a Loan Agreement Airing January 17, 2017 at 2pm CST

+Like most other important contacts, the contract by which a bank (or other lender) lends money to a borrower is commonly governed by a written contract: the loan agreement.
 This is somewhat misleading, however, since the relationship between borrower and lender is commonly governed by a number of separate documents, with the "loan agreement" being just one.
-Others include a security agreement, a pledge agreement, and one or more personal guaranty.
-The terms that a lender will agree to will depend on a number of factors, including the credit worthiness of the borrower, the nature of the borrower's business, and the level of competition among lenders.
-This webinar provides guidance of what terms are "market," what terms are more easily negotiated, and strategies to negotiate loan terms.
+Others typically include a security agreement, a pledge agreement and a personal guaranty.
+Many lenders present the loan documents as "take it or leave it" propositions.
+Most lenders, however, are in fact willing to negotiate.
+The terms that a lender will agree to will depend on a number of factors, including the creditworthiness of the borrower, the nature of the borrower's business and the level of competition among lenders.
+This webinar provides guidance on what terms are "market," what terms are more easily negotiated, and strategies to negotiate loan terms.